Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 The carved wooden pulpit in the church depicts this extraordinary event.

-Reykjahlíðarkirkja church in 2020 - it was closed
+Reykjahlíðarkirkja church in 2020 - it was locked

 Now back to Reykjahlíðarkirkja church.
 The current church was consecrated in 1962.
-I recommend visiting this church, especially in the dusk with the cross lit - the tranquillity and the extraordinary energy in this church is not to be missed while travelling in Mývatn.
+I recommend visiting this church, especially at dusk, when the cross is lit.

-I hope it is still kept open, but sadly, due to vandalism in our churches and people sleeping in them and even cooking in them - we have been forced to keep most of our churches locked.
-Hopefully, this is not happening at Mývatn.
+Sadly, due to vandalism in our churches and people sleeping in them and even cooking in them, we have been forced to keep most of our churches locked.

 Camping at Mývatn - the midge filled our tent

-You can have a walk around the lava field, there is a path leading from the church to the campsite through the lava field.
-The lava here is amazing and very different from the lava in f.ex.
-Dimmuborgir which is close by, the lava here is huge.
+You can walk around the lava field; a path leads from the church to the campsite through it.
+The lava here is impressive and very different from the lava in, for example, nearby Dimmuborgir.

 I hopped on top of it to show you how huge it actually is.